Chevrolet small-block engine (1954–2003): 302

 Another popular service-parts-only component used on the 302 was the magnetic-pulse Delco transistor-ignition ball bearing distributor.
-Introduced in 1963 on Pontiac's 389 and 421 cuin drag racing engines, General Motors fitted it to the 1967 Z/28 before they used it on the L88 427 cuin Corvette.
+Introduced in 1963 on Pontiac's 389 and 421 cuin drag racing engines, rs fitted it to the 1967 Z/28 before they used it on the L88 427 cuin Corvette.
 It eliminated the production breaker-point ignition, allowing greater spark energy and more stable ignition timing at all engine speeds, including idle.
 This was one of the least talked about yet most transformative and comprehensive performance and durability upgrades of its time.
 Many of the 302s off-road service parts were the development work of racers like Roger Penske.

-While the 302 became a strong Limited Sportsman oval track racing engine in the hands of racers like Bud Lunsford in his 1966 Chevy II, its bore/stroke and rod/stroke geometries made it a natural high-rpm road-racing engine and were responsible for its being among the more reliable production street engines homologated for full competition across all the American makes, winning back-to-back Trans-Am Championships at the hands of Mark Donohue in 1968 and 1969.
-However, with engines built by Al Bartz, Falconer & Dunn and Traco Engineering, the pinnacle of the 302's use in professional racing, was its being the primary engine that powered the outstanding but overshadowed 1968–1976 Formula 5000 Championship Series, a SCCA Formula A open-wheel class designed for lower cost.
-They were also used in period endurance racing, such Traco-engined Lola T70's in the 24 Hours of Daytona and the 12 Hours of Sebring (as featured in the 1969 auto racing movie, The Racing Scene).
+While the 302 became a strong Limited Sportsman oval track racing engine in the hands of racers like Bud Lunsford in his 1966 Chevy II, its bore/stroke and rod/stroke geometries made it a natural racing engine and were responsible for its being among the more reliable production street engines homologated for full competition across all the American makes, winning back-to-back Trans-Am Championships at the hands of Mark Donohue in 1968 and 1969.
+However, with engines built by Al Bartz, Falconer & Dunn and Traco Engineering, the pinnacle of the 302's use in professional racing, was its being the primary engine that powered the 1968–1976 Formula 5000 Championship Series.
+They were also used in period endurance racing.

 The engine was also popular in Formula 5000 racing around the world, especially in Australia and New Zealand where it proved more powerful than the Repco-Holden V8.
-Weighing 510 lbs, with a 525–550 hp iron block and head engine positioned near the car's polar moment of inertia for responsive turn pivoting, a Hewland 5-speed magnesium transaxle, and 10 in wide 13 in front/20 in wide 15 in rear magnesium wheels, it produced incredibly exciting racing.
+Weighing 510 lbs, with a 525–550 hp iron block and head engine positioned near the car's polar moment of inertia for responsive turn pivoting, a Hewland 5-speed magnesium transaxle, and 10 in wide 13 in front/20 in wide 15 in rear magnesium wheels.
 They ran 0–60 mph in 2.8 seconds and over 180 mph.